 Greg Vaught has served as principal librarian of the San Antonio Symphony since 1983.
-Previously he played bassoon and contrabassoon with the North Carolina Symphony for seven years.
+Before coming to Texas, Greg played bassoon in the North Carolina Symphony for seven years.
 He grew up in Boise, Idaho, beginning his music studies on the clarinet before switching to the bassoon.
-He received a degree in bassoon performance from the Indiana University School of Music, where he was a student of Leonard Sharrow, former principal bassoonist of the NBC and Chicago Symphonies; Milan Turković of the Vienna Symphony and baroque bassoonist for the Concentus Musicus Wien; and William Waterhouse of the BBC Symphony, London.
+He received a degree in bassoon performance from the Indiana University School of Music, where he was a student of Leonard Sharrow, former principal of the NBC and Chicago Symphonies; Milan Turković of the Vienna Symphony and baroque bassoonist for the Concentus Musicus Wien; and William Waterhouse of the BBC Symphony, London.

 Greg served for three years on the governing board of the Major Orchestra Librarians’ Association (MOLA), including a year as president.
 MOLA’s membership now comprises the performance libraries of 270 orchestras, bands, conservatories, music festivals, and other ensembles in North America, South America, Europe, the Middle East, Asia, Africa, and Australia.

 An obsession for detail has led to his editing several corrected publications of orchestra music by the Edwin F. Kalmus Co., including works of Debussy, Griffes, Paganini, Holst (The Planets), and Richard Strauss (Don Quixote).

 Greg’s previous employment also includes spraying yards with toxic pesticides, sweeping parking lots, pre-dawn hours stuffing inserts into newspapers, bucking hay bales on an Idaho farm, shoveling piles of lung-clogging wheat chaff, moving sprinkler pipe in vine-tangled potato fields, and two years as an emergency room orderly.
 In hindsight, all of these can be seen as training for his ultimate occupation as an orchestra librarian.